turboapps/docs/reference/command_line/a_command_line_interface.md

 ## Command Line

-The Turbo command-line interface is accessible from the Windows command prompt using the `turbo`, `spn`, or `turbo` command.
+The Turbo command-line interface is accessible from the Windows command prompt using the `turbo` command.

 ### help